Neurosymbolic, by construction.

 end function

 Old palette, new tree, one new consideration.
-From the fox's first tick it scores against the same loop as the village NPC, running every tick, costing nothing afterwards, persisting when the chat session is gone.
+From the fox's first tick it scores against the same loop as every other villager.
+It runs every tick.
+It costs nothing afterward.
+It persists when the chat session is over.